eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 #### Env files
-Edit. env.db file and modify database name, username and everything in that file.
+Edit. env.db file and modify database name, username and everything in file.
 You can still alter .env.redis if you find it certain.

 #### Backup